-Unveiled in 1904, the New York City subway system is one of the oldest and most frequently used public transit systems in the world.
-Additionally, it has the most subway stations out of any other — both nationally and internationally.
-In total, the New York metro has 472 stations, connecting through Manhattan, Brooklyn, Queens, and the Bronx.
+Unveiled in 1904, the New York City subway system is one of the world’s oldest and most frequently used public transit systems.
+Additionally, it has the most subway stations out of any other, both nationally and internationally.
+The New York Metro has 472 stations.
+These connect Manhattan, Brooklyn, Queens, and the Bronx.
 While these stops are managed by the Metropolitan Transit Authority (MTA), there are so many that adequately maintaining stations can be difficult.
 As a result, poor maintenance in neglected stations can create many risks for slips and falls in the subway system.
 Call our personal injury lawyers if you were injured in a slip or fall on the subway.

-- Cracked or uneven flooring – All property managers have a responsibility to properly maintain their facilities, especially if that facility is meant for public access.
-If you sustain injuries from slipping and falling on old, cracked, or uneven flooring because of a negligent property owner, then you may be entitled to financial compensation.
+- Cracked or uneven flooring – All property managers are responsible for properly maintaining their facilities.
+This is especially true if that facility is meant for public access.
+You may be entitled to financial compensation if you sustain injuries from slipping and falling on old, cracked, or uneven flooring because of a negligent property owner.

-- Insufficient lighting – Proper lighting is crucial to safely walking through an underground metro safely.
+- Insufficient lighting – Proper lighting is crucial to walk through an underground metro safely.
 Property managers could be liable for negligence in a slip-and-fall incident if the lighting in a station is too dim for travelers to recognize hazards that should be obvious in a well-lit area.

 - Debris or walkway obstructions – All too often, walkway obstructions such as cleaning supplies, boxes, crates, or tools are left out in the open.
-If these obstructions contribute to a slip-and-fall accident, property owners could be held liable for negligence.
+Property owners could be liable for negligence if these obstructions contribute to a slip-and-fall accident.

-- Wet or slick flooring – There are a number of reasons why flooring in subway stations may be slippery.
-Rain or mud could be tracked in from outside, a pipe could burst, the roof may leak, or the flooring could have been freshly mopped.
+- Wet or slick flooring – There are several reasons why flooring in subway stations may be slippery.
+Rain or mud could be tracked in from outside.
+A pipe could burst, and the roof may leak.
+Or the flooring could have been freshly mopped.
 Whatever the reason, the hazard should be labeled for travelers to see.

-- Unmarked construction hazards – If a subway station is undergoing construction or renovation, it is the responsibility of the property manager to make sure that all hazards are clearly marked and made obvious to travelers.
+- Unmarked construction hazards – If a subway station is undergoing construction or renovation, the property manager must make sure that all hazards are clearly marked and made obvious to travelers.

 Contact a New York Slip and Fall Attorney

-If you or someone close to you has been injured in a slip-and-fall accident in a New York City subway station due to another party’s negligence, you may be entitled to financial compensation.
-At Hach & Rose, LLP, our knowledgeable team of New York slip and fall attorneys will help guide you through the complex legal processes needed to get the financial compensation you deserve.
-As residents of New York and with an office located on Madison Avenue, we know all-too-well the dangers commuters face when using our subway system.
+You may be entitled to financial compensation if you or someone close to you has been injured in a slip-and-fall accident in a New York subway station due to another party’s negligence.
+At Hach & Rose, LLP, our knowledgeable New York slip and fall attorneys team will help guide you through the complex legal processes needed to get the financial compensation you deserve.
+As residents of New York and with an office located on Madison Avenue, we know all too well the dangers commuters face when using our subway system.
 We’ll be ready to go to bat for you and help you get the full compensation you’re owed when you call (212) 779-0057 to schedule your free consultation.